DEST-DOC/software-documentation/docs/source/execution.rst

 This document briefly details how user/developers can set up a remote/local machine for job run/submission.

-How to run using Visual Studio
+How to run on Visual Studio
 =======================

 Currently the only IDE that can generate all three executables (DEST_analyser, DEST_optimiser and DEST_conveyor) for Windows.